Holdings

 Taxonomy

-The Photothek's holdings of standard-format photographs are freely accessible in open shelves and are organized into the categories of Architecture, Sculpture, Painting and Applied Arts.
+The standard-format photographs are freely accessible in open shelves and are organised into the categories of Architecture, Sculpture, Painting and Applied Arts.
 Photographs of Antique art (architecture, sculpture, painting and mosaic) form their own section.

 The Architecture section is divided into epochs and, within these, into regions and locations.
 It also includes the sub-divisions Urbanism, Architectural Drawings, Landscape Architecture, Museology and Stage Design, as well as Non-Italian Architecture.

-The Applied Arts section is organized by material and object type, and within each respective category by epoch.
+The Applied Arts section is organised by material and object type, and within each respective category by epoch.

 The Photothek's holdings also include large-format photographs.
 For conservation reasons special conditions apply to the consultation of these photographs.
-The same restrictions apply to the approx. 1,000 unbound prints housed in the collection.
+The same restrictions apply to the approximately 1,000 unbound prints such as engravings and lithographs housed in the collection.

 The Photothek's holdings of analogue and digital photographs, negatives, etc. are being continuously expanded through photo campaigns, acquisitions, bequests and donations.
 Photo campaigns by the Institute concentrate on the documentation of monuments to which the public has little or no access, such as private palaces and villas in Florence and its environs, and non-accessible areas within churches and monasteries.
-The Photothek also cooperates with Florentine museums, such as the Galleria dell'Accademia, the Boboli Gardens, the Bargello or the Palazzo Vecchio on photo campaigns focused on specific themes.
-The research project CENOBIUM provided new photographic documentation of Romanesque capitals in cloisters in the Mediterranean region.
+The Photothek also cooperates with museums and institutions as the EUI (European University Institute) or the Palazzo Vecchio on photo campaigns focused on specific themes.

 Notable new acquisitions